The SupercarsInDallas Story

 Then, on my 19th birthday, and thanks to a good friend (to this day) who was far more experienced both as a driver and an enthusiast, I stumbled into my first auto club.
 I didn’t even realize these existed.
 It was a collection of M enthusiasts who happened to own other performance cars including exotics.
 My first up close encounters with Ferrari, Lamborghini, the incredible Ford GT, and many others happened under the wing of these amazing people.
 I learned about tuning, racing, the type of arcane minutia only “real” car people dedicate their lives to- and was all the happier for it.
 For the next two years, those Saturday meets became my reason for making it through the work week.

 Then the company I had put my 70-hour weeks into ran into a spot of trouble and was forced to reorganize and money became scarce.
 I had to trade the Z4 into a lower payment and played in the tuner circles with an 8th gen Civic Si.
 While tons of fun, it was never really the same.
 A little more money came in and I switched to Mustang.
 It was a blast, but I only kept the car around a year.
 I was 26 now, and found myself at the helm of a steel business and behind the wheel of a BMW 750i.
 No true performance car, to be sure, but I had a deep love for the thing and felt it was time to go back to the auto club that started it all!
 I showed up one Saturday only to find that the club was no longer there!
 We had largely gone our separate ways.
 My passion for cars was put in the trunk for a bit and my business became all-consuming.
 I married my high school sweetheart (yes, the girl whose dad had the Z3) and we shipped off to Tokyo for the middle leg of our honeymoon!
 If you haven’t been to this breathtaking city, I would highly recommend that you fix that as soon as you can.
 From the upper floor of our suite I looked out onto the city...
 Never had I been more full of inspiration and ambition!
-Something clicked in that suite that fueled the fires burning in the back of my mind like nothing had before.
-I founded the social media accounts that very moment with a glass of Yamazaki 12 at my side, and when we got back stateside, filed the papers creating SupercarsInDallas!
+Something clicked in that suite that fueled the fires burning in the back of my mind like nothing had since the e39 drive.
+I founded the social media accounts for SupercarsInDallas that very moment with a glass of Yamazaki 12 at my side, and when we got back stateside, filed the papers creating SupercarsInDallas!